paulbradshaw/commandline/sqlite3.md

 # Using SQL queries within Terminal

-You can create a query SQLite databases in the command line using **sqlite3**.
+You can create and query SQLite databases in the command line using **sqlite3**.
 Just type:

 `sqlite3`